Visual-mov/Colorful-Julia/README.md

 ```

 ## Hosting
-Currently, the bot is being hosted on a Raspberry Pi Zero.
+Currently the bot is being hosted on a Raspberry Pi Zero.
 The main script is run every 30 minutes using a cron job.
 ```
 */30 * * * * python3 ./Colorful-Julia/colorful_julia.py
 ```